srcole/srcole.github.io/_posts/2024-10-15-wicklow-way.markdown

 is_data: "no"
 comments: true
 title:  "Wicklow Way 7-day hike details"
-excerpt: "I've found I like multi-day hikes where I don't have to camp or carry much.
-The Wicklow Way in Ireland is one of those I did, and wanted to share details"
+excerpt: "I like multi-day hikes where I don't have to camp or carry much.
+The Wicklow Way in Ireland is one of those, and I want to share the details of my experience"
 date:   2024-10-15 00:00:00
 mathjax: true
 ---